-In each of the examples below, notice that each symbol aligns with the overall tone and theme of the poem.
-That is, if it's a tough subject, the words will take on a negative or morose tone, while the symbols evoke images of cold or dark objects.
-These indicators will also align with the theme, or overall message, of the poem.
+So, what is symbolism in poetry?
+Symbolism is a literary device where symbols work to represent ideas.
+In symbolism, the symbols align with the overall tone and theme of the poem.
+That is, if it's a tough subject, the words take on a negative or morose tone, while the symbols evoke images of cold or dark objects.
+These indicators also align with the theme, or overall message, of the poem.
+Enjoy several examples of poetry with symbolism to see how it works.

 A rainbow in the sky: